 Module 3: Conflict Transformation LSE brings together students from across the globe with diverse worldviews, faiths and experiences.
 This creates a space for unique collaborations but also potential for tensions.
 A core mission of the Faith Centre is to address religion-related conflict (note: not simply "religious conflict") that LSE students have experienced, been formed by, and continue to encounter in their futures after university.
 We want to equip students to be effective peacemakers when they graduate, understanding the complexities of religion-related conflict and drawing on religious ways of seeking peace.
-This module will explore some of the key tools and perspectives necessary to understand effective conflict transformation, through workshops, dialogue activities and expert panels. - Develop skills and tools to navigate conflict effectively - Build skills in interfaith dialogue through group discussions and engage critically with our interfaith ethos - Recognise the importance of patience and imagination and how these apply to peacebuilding Gain understanding of the connection between personal conflict, religious imaginations and wider systems of conflict Timetable Session 1: February 26th, 6:00pm to 8:00pm Introduction to Conflict Transformation Session 2: March 4th, 6:00pm to 8:00pm How to be an agent in your own conflict - Tools for storytelling Session 3: March 11th, 6:00pm to 8:00pm Peacebuilders panel Session 4: March 18th, 6:00pm to 8:00pm Facilitating those in conflict - Tools for negotiation Session 5: March 23rd, 11:00am to 2:00pm Facilitating those in conflict - Habits of a reconciler Find out more and apply here.
+This module will explore some of the key tools and perspectives necessary to understand effective conflict transformation, through workshops, dialogue activities and expert panels. - Develop skills and tools to navigate conflict effectively - Build skills in interfaith dialogue through group discussions and engage critically with our interfaith ethos - Recognise the importance of patience and imagination and how these apply to peacebuilding Gain understanding of the connection between personal conflict, religious imaginations and wider systems of conflict Sessions run on Monday evenings during term time.
+Each year the timetable looks something like this: Session 1: Introduction to Conflict Transformation Session 2: How to be an agent in your own conflict - Tools for storytelling Session 3: Peacebuilders panel Session 4: Facilitating those in conflict - Tools for negotiation Session 5: Facilitating those in conflict - Habits of a reconciler Find out more and apply here.

 The programme is open to all current LSE students, of all faiths and none.
-The deadline is Monday 15th January 2024.